-Over the last 5 years St. Bernadette School has welcomed students from South Korea and China.
+Over the last several years St. Bernadette School has welcomed students from Spain, South Korea and China.
 Diversity is an integral part of our community.
 Every student learns about world cultures through interaction with each other making the world seem a little smaller.
 Some students remain for the entire school year while others attend school for 1 - 3 months.

 St. Bernadette School has been certified by the Student and Exchange Visitor Program (SEVP) and Student and Exchange Visitor Information System (SEVIS) to accept nonimmigrant students for admission by issuing I-20 Forms.
 The I-20 enables students to obtain an F-1 Visa for the duration of the program they enroll in.